 Think of Nike’s memorable ‘just do it’ tagline, McDonald’s distinctive red-and-yellow logo, or Google’s playful version of the Catull typeface.
 What do they all have in common?
 They are instantly recognisable.
 The best global marketing campaigns communicate the brand they represent, and this is even more important when international markets require messages to be translated into different languages.

 The person ensuring every tagline, logo and font is used correctly – and that every message is conveyed in the right tone and using the right words – is the brand guardian.
 Here’s how they can help overcome common global marketing challenges and enable customer-facing communications to shine…

 They are a walking brand bible

 They decipher brand guidelines to create clear and concise instructions for creatives and know how important it is to adhere to these guidelines at all time.
-It’s too big a responsibility to neglect, after all, having one element used incorrectly can be a serious issue and, if not rectified early, can be repeated and result in future formats being created incorrectly.
+It’s too big a responsibility to neglect.
+After all, having one element used incorrectly can be a serious issue and, if not rectified early, can be repeated, resulting in future formats being created incorrectly.